-Houston Toxic Chemical Exposure Lawyers
+Houston Toxic Chemical Exposure Attorneys

 Once an individual has been exposed to a toxic or hazardous chemical, it can impact virtually every system in the body, resulting in both short-term and chronic health consequences.
 Accidents resulting chemical exposure are most likely to occur in the workplace.
 The Occupational Health and Safety Administration (OSHA) has estimated that as many as 32 million workers regularly come in contact with one or more chemical hazards.
 There are more than 190,000 illnesses and 50,000 deaths each year because of workplace chemical exposure.